TricomB2B/drupal-project/web/modules/custom/tab_accordion/README.txt

    * Display page - an ER for whatever content type(s) you want this accordion to display on.
 Placement is by default set to unlimited
    * Accordion sort - by default accordions sort based on title.
 If certain items need to take priority, use this field
- * Custom view block called "Hero Banner", which controls layout and adds classes for styling
+ * Custom view block called "Hero Banner", which controls layout and adds classes for styling.
+View block is automatically placed in the "Bottom No Wrap" region of the D8 theme

 REQUIREMENTS